Do you have the right recruitment process steps?5 min read

 All hiring happens in stages, and often different team members are involved at various stages.
 A recruitment process flowchart ensures that each team member is prepared to step in when they need to while keeping updated on the progress throughout.

-Keep your ideas new
+Keep your ideas fresh

 Once you have your recruitment process steps set up, don’t make the mistake of thinking it’s done and dusted for now and into perpetuity.
 In business, there’s no such thing!